 If you’re using a popular CMS – some of the most popular examples being

 WordPress, Drupal or Joomla – there are specific plugins that will generate the sitemap for you.
-One of the is WordPress SEO by Yoast, which will automatically generate your site’s sitemap and allow you to upload it to Google Webmaster Tools.
+One of them is WordPress SEO by Yoast, which will automatically generate your site’s sitemap and allow you to upload it to Google Webmaster Tools.
 The same would apply if you’re using other search engines and not specifically focus on Google Webmaster Tools.
 (Examples include Bing or Yandex).

 How to Manually Create and Register a Sitemap.XML to Google Webmaster Tools